-Raspberry Lemon Curd Cupcakes – Flavorful and moist lemon curd cupcakes topped with a silky and smooth raspberry meringue buttercream!
-You are going to LOVE these beautiful lemon raspberry cupcakes.
+Raspberry Lemon Cupcakes – flavorful and moist lemon cupcakes filled with lemon curd and topped with a silky and smooth raspberry meringue buttercream!
+You are going to LOVE these pretty lemon raspberry cupcakes.

 I love everything lemon flavored like my Easy Lemon Sheet Cake and I’m also a big fan of raspberries (these Raspberry Muffins with Streusel Topping are so delicious!) but together they’re a match made in heaven.
 Everyone will LOVE this tasty and pretty flavor combination!
 I sent a batch of these to work with my husband and they were gone within minutes.

 Tips and Tricks for making Lemon Raspberry Cupcakes

 - Instead of filling the cupcakes with lemon curd after they come out of the oven I fill mine before baking them.
 This way the curd infuses the cupcake but still stays creamy and it’s easier.

 - You can use store-bought lemon curd or make my easy lemon curd recipe at home.
 It’s so simple and quick to make from scratch!

 - Make sure your bowl and whisk are clean and grease free before making whipping the egg whites for the frosting.